 - *Manchester City got bought in 2008, that’s why their spending is higher than it should be

-- Portsmouth, Burnley, Hull City, Stoke City & Wolverhampton Wanderers and weren’t included because they spent majority of the time (2005 – 2009) in the Championship
+- Portsmouth, Burnley, Hull City, Stoke City & Wolverhampton Wanderers and weren’t included because they spent the majority of the time (2005 – 2009) in the Championship